cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/04-systematics-stats.md

 ~~~
 {: .language-python}

 Finally an example of how to generate variations that may depend on objects properties, like jet $$p_{T}$$ for the b-tagging.
-Note that we already have this variations included in our ntuples but chose not to use them to preserve this version of the demonstration:
+Note that we already have these variations included in our ntuples but chose not to use them to preserve this version of the demonstration:

 ~~~
 # calculate additional systematics: b-tagging variations